4

 • 2

 While I agree with "don't speak ill of the absent parent" rule, perhaps it would help to explain that some people just find it really difficult to do the right thing, even when they know what it is.
 Use something where the child has had problems (such as getting homework or chores done) as an example, and then use that to explain how some grownups have the same kind of problem with bigger things like drink or violence.
-Nov 1, 2015 at 9:58
+Commented Nov 1, 2015 at 9:58

 • 1

-@PaulJohnson I agree with the premise and have previously discussed it on this question Nov 1, 2015 at 20:46
+@PaulJohnson I agree with the premise and have previously discussed it on this question Commented Nov 1, 2015 at 20:46

 • 1